TrueFiEng/Waffle/waffle-mock-contract/README.md

 }
 ```

 We are mostly interested in the `tokenContract.balanceOf` call.
-Doppelganger will be used to mock exactly this call with values that are significant for the return of the `check()` method.
+Mock contract will be used to mock exactly this call with values that are significant for the return of the `check()` method.

 ```js
 import chai, {expect} from 'chai';